Highlights of Life for Life include:

 Monthly automatic withdrawal from your bank.
 You do not write checks or worry about paying late.
 There is no processing fee for this convenience.

-Will Preparation while you are insured.
+Will Preparation while you are insured if you die while insured.
 You, as well as your spouse or domestic partner, may have these documents prepared and updated:

 - Wills and testamentary trusts, including complex wills